S1mple-Scripts/S1mpleFisher/README.md

   - Set 'Highlight Color' and 'Fill Color' to 'FFE7FF00'.
   - Set 'NPCs to Highlight' to include the Up_Text of the fishing spot you are wanting to click.
 - Setup the client by following the instructions in this video [here](https://youtu.be/Mpsp5wEUsPc?feature=shared).
-- Go to the fishing spot you want to fish at and make sure you have the required fishing equipment in your inventory or bank.
+- Go to the fishing spot you want to fish at and make sure you have the required fishing equipment in your inventory.
 - Start the bot script in Simba and follow any instructions.

 ### Disclaimer